 Temporarily Off Exhibit

-The Sri Lankan junglefowl is the national bird of Sri Lanka.
+Formerly called Ceylon junglefowl, the Sri Lanka junglefowl is the national bird of Sri Lanka.
+It appears on postage stamps there.

 What They Eat